atom/superstring/README.md

 By default, we consider markers to be *inclusive*: that is, splices that start exactly where a marker begins **will not** move its start, and splices that end exactly where a marker ends **will** move its end.
 With the `setExclusive(markerId, true)` API, these rules can be changed by making the specified marker exclusive.

 *Exclusive* markers exhibit a different behavior with respect to splices that overlap one or both the marker's endpoints.
-In facts, splices that start exactly where a marker begins **will** move its start **only if the marker is not empty or the splice operation is an insertion**.
+In fact, splices that start exactly where a marker begins **will** move its start **only if the marker is not empty or the splice operation is an insertion**.
 On the other hand, splices that end exactly where a marker ends **will not** move its end.

 A general rule applies to both cases, however: when a marker's start gets moved as a result of a splice, its end **will always** be moved as well.